opentracing-contrib/java-globaltracer/README.md

     a `NoopSpan` instead.
  2. Modifications to the _active span_ can be made through the `activate` and `deactivate` methods.
-    Note that Spans created through the GlobalTracer.tracer() instance will activate and deactivate themselves.
  3. Utility `spanAware()` methods to create 'span aware' Runnable and Callable instances that run with the _active span_ from the scheduling thread.